How much are your adoption costs?

 It is important to realize that scratching is a natural instinct that cats have from infancy.
 Cats scratch to mark their territory via the scent glands in their paws, for exercise by stretching their muscles, to maintain the condition of their claws by removing the dead nail cells and for fun.

 It would be futile to try to stop a cat from the act of scratching; even declawed cats continue to exhibit scratching behavior.
 The reasonable thing to do then is to provide the cat with appropriate items to scratch on.
 We recommend using a Turboscratcher for horizontal scratching and a scratching post for vertical scratching.
 The Turboscratcher is a large round plastic disc with a “track” around the outer edge with a plastic ball that can be batted around the track.
 The center has a circular cardboard insert for scratching.
 Most cats take to this item quickly.
 The scratching post should be at least 32 inches tall with a large stable base.
 Most cats prefer a post with sisal rope wrapped around the post for scratching and carpet on the top and bottom.
+There are also corrugated cardboard, flat scratching boxes available.
 It can be helpful to rub or spray catnip on these items to make them even more attractive to the cat.
 Make the scratching items readily available to the cat, do not hide them away from view.
 You want something appropriate handy in various parts of the house.
 In an especially large house you will need several of each item so the animal can easily find something when it feels the need to scratch.
 Be sure you have something available from the beginning so the animal doesn’t start getting bad habits.